 If you’re concerned about hair loss following TRT treatment, our professional trichologists can help you restore your hair.
 We can assess your hair loss and provide prescriptions for finasteride and dutasteride if you’re eligible.

-No matter what the cause of your hair loss, our team can discuss your current state of hair loss with you to establish the best possible treatment plan.
+No matter what the cause of your hair loss is, our team can discuss your current state of hair loss with you to establish the best possible treatment plan.
 Book your free consultation at the Wimpole Clinic to find out more.

 Simply fill in your details in the form below and we'll get in touch with you shortly.